Data-driven registration and modeling of brain deformation for image-guided neurosurgery: Image-based registration

 \subsection{Classic iterative optimization}

-Classic iterative registration methods have long served as the foundation of computational image alignment in neurosurgery and continue to be widely used in clinical and research settings.
+Classic registration methods that rely on IO have long served as the foundation of computational image alignment in neurosurgery and continue to be widely used in clinical and research settings.
 However, neurosurgical workflows introduce substantial challenges, which require significant efforts to adapt these traditional formulations.
-To address this, researchers have extended classical frameworks by introducing strategies to handle non-corresponding regions or bridge modality gaps, as highlighted in the following examples.
+To address this, researchers have extended classic frameworks by introducing strategies to handle non-corresponding regions or bridge modality gaps, as highlighted in the following examples.

-A central obstacle in longitudinal registration is handling resection cavities, where tissue present in the preoperative scan no longer exists postresection. \citet{canalini2020enhanced} addressed this in pre- to postresection US alignment by segmenting the cavity with a 3D U-Net and excluding it from a variational Normalized Gradient Fields (NGF)-driven registration optimized with a quasi-Newton (L-BFGS) optimizer.
+A central obstacle in longitudinal registration is handling resection cavities, where tissue present in the preoperative scan no longer exists post-resection. \citet{canalini2020enhanced} addressed this in pre- to post-resection US alignment by segmenting the cavity with a 3D U-Net and excluding it from a variational Normalized Gradient Fields (NGF)-driven registration optimized with a quasi-Newton (L-BFGS) optimizer.
 This selective masking improved robustness by focusing the optimization solely on corresponding anatomy.
-In follow-up work on pre- to postoperative MRI \citep{canalini2022iterative} for the BraTS-Reg challenge \citep{baheti2021brain}, the same registration pipeline was applied without masking, which the authors identified as a major limitation.
+In follow-up work on pre- to post-operative MRI \citep{canalini2022iterative} for the BraTS-Reg challenge \citep{baheti2024brain}, the same registration pipeline was applied without masking, which the authors identified as a major limitation.

 Another challenge is preoperative MRI (preMRI)-to-iUS registration, where the differing physical principles create vastly different image appearances.
-One strategy is to transform the images into a more comparable domain. \cite{ghose2021automatic} computed Sobel-based “T1-gradient” maps to highlight structural boundaries in a representation that is structurally more analogous to iUS, facilitating standard block-matching registration using standard similarity measures, such as NCC and NMI.
+One strategy is to transform the images into a more comparable domain. \citet{ghose2021automatic} computed Sobel-based “T1-gradient” maps to highlight structural boundaries in a representation that is structurally more analogous to iUS, facilitating standard block-matching registration using NCC and NMI. \citet{li2026mrf} studied this problem differently, framing it as a higher-order Markov random field, matching control points with Gabor texture descriptors built to stay reliable despite ultrasound speckle, while a topological constraint forbids the deformation from folding onto itself.
+The authors further demonstrate that a MIND-SSC rigid pre-alignment is essential to keep the deformable registration stage from collapsing into a local minimum.